 1. Patient Access to Care

 With new technology and analytics, serving patients can go beyond answering inbound encounters.
-A high-level awareness of patient status makes it possible to reach out and proactively service a patient before an emergency call comes in.
+Basically, high-level awareness of patient status makes it possible to reach out and proactively service a patient before an emergency call comes in.

 Triage solutions give patients access to professional medical care on the first call, every time they call.
 Only if the patient’s concern is outside of the nurse’s scope or an in-person visit is needed is the on-call staff contacted.
 With medical call centers, the on-call staff is contacted every time a patient calls, plus patients experience delays in receiving care.